learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/WebSockets/Web-Sockets.md

 - [The WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) - A comprehensive guide by MDN Web Docs that covers the basics of using WebSockets in web applications.
 - [WebSocket-Node](https://github.com/theturtle32/WebSocket-Node) - A WebSocket server and client library for Node.js, allowing for the development of WebSocket-enabled server-side applications.
 - [HTML5 WebSockets Tutorial](https://www.html5rocks.com/en/tutorials/websockets/basics/) - An introductory tutorial on HTML5 Rocks that provides a solid foundation for understanding and using WebSockets.
+- [Video](https://www.youtube.com/watch?v=favi7avxIag) - An introductory video, highlighting key differences and why is it used.

+## References
+- "A Simple Explanation of What a WebSocket Is."
+Wallarm, https://www.wallarm.com/what/a-simple-explanation-of-what-a-websocket-is Accessed 17 Mar.
+2024.